blockmate-io/blockmate-ruby/docs/AggregatedInfoApi.md

 api_instance = Blockmate::AggregatedInfoApi.new
 opts = {
-  currency: 'USD' # String | Currency to convert to.
+  currency: 'USD', # String | Currency to convert to.
+  account_filter: '497f6eca-6276-4993-bfeb-53cbbbba6f08' # String | Filter results to only provided account.
+When omitted, it returns all transactions from all accounts.
 }

 begin